chetu700/My_website/index.md

 [chaitanya.acharya.007@gmail.com](chaitanya.acharya.007@gmail.com)

-I am currently pursuing my Ph.D. degree at Indian Institute of Technology Madras in Mechanical Engineering.
+I am currently pursuing my Ph.D. degree at Indian Institute of Technology Madras in Mechanical Engineering under the guidance of [Prof. K. Srinivasan](https://sites.google.com/site/jetflowacoustics/).
 I am actively involved in the fields of acoustics, inverse problems, signal processing, and jet flow.
 My research focuses on sound source localization.

 You can use the [editor on GitHub](https://github.com/chetu700/My_website/edit/main/index.md) to maintain and preview the content for your website in Markdown files.